Rynorbu/02230297_WEB102_PA2/README.md

 ### Description:

-This endpoint registers a new user with email and hashedPassword.
+This endpoint registers a new user with name, email and Password, hashes the password using bcrypt, and saves the user information in the database.
 We first need to register to login and capture the pokemon that are in the user likes.

 * URL: `/register`
 * Method: POST